Henry Widdowson: Career

-He gained a PhD in Linguistics from the University of Edinburgh in 1973.
+Widdowson was educated at Alderman Newton's School in Leicester and King's College, Cambridge, where he read English and modern languages.
+Following graduation, he taught literature at the University of Indonesia and was employed as a British Council officer in Sri Lanka and Bangladesh, before returning to Britain in 1968 upon joining the Department of Linguistics at the University of Edinburgh.
+Having already received a Diploma in Applied Linguistics at Edinburgh during a period of study leave while working in Bangladesh, Widdowson gained a PhD in the subject at the same institution in 1973.

-Widdowson was the first Chair of Applied Linguistics at the Institute of Education, University of London.
+In 1977, Widdowson became the first Chair of Applied Linguistics at the Institute of Education, University of London.
 He is Emeritus Professor of Education, University of London, and has also been Professor of Applied Linguistics at the University of Essex and Professor of English Linguistics at the University of Vienna, where he holds an Honorary Professorship (Department of English).
-Since the 1990s, Widdowson lives and works in Vienna, Austria.
+Since the 1990s, Widdowson has lived and worked in Vienna, Austria.
 He is the Applied Linguistics adviser to Oxford University Press and series adviser of Oxford Bookworms Collection.
 Widdowson is co-editor of Language Teaching: A Scheme for Teacher Education.
 He is the series editor of Oxford Introductions to Language Study and the author of Linguistics (1996) in the same series.
 He has also published Defining Issues in English Language Teaching (2002), and Practical Stylistics: An Approach to Poetry (1992).